Best Kayak For Beginners

 The idea of being confined inside a vessel may not appeal to all new paddlers, so this may not be the best type of yak to learn in.
 However, they are stable but they will require you to know different techniques in order to exit the vessel in the event of a capsize.

-As well as for recreational use, sit-insides are also used in more extreme sports, such as whitewater kayaking.
+As well as for recreational use, sit-in kayaks are also used in more extreme sports, such as whitewater kayaking.
 A spray skirt can be attached to the rim of the cockpit to prevent any water from entering the craft so that you can continue to paddle without needing to bail the water out.

 Sit-insides can be more difficult to enter in the event of a capsize because you will usually find that water has entered the cockpit.
 You will often then need to bail it out manually while on the water or more frequently, head to shore to bail it easier.